wavecollapser/nofuzz-quake2/README.md

      and always use baseq2/config.cfg no matter the mod played, if this var is set

   ((should also be choseable in multiplayer menu and on by default))

+  "writeconfig" cmd, like in 3.24 , to enforce writing a config
 - Remove stufftext ability with cvar
 - Avi file output in 3rd person
 - Masterserver browser like in Quake III arena